julie-ho/web-component-experiments/readme.md

 ```
 import {ywInit} from "web-components-trial";

-var initialized = false;

 export default class HomeController {
-	disabled = true;

-	// formValue = 'testing';
-	// formValue2 = 'testing form value 2'

 	constructor($log, $scope) {
 		'ngInject';
 		this.$log = $log;
 		ywInit();
-		$scope.formValue = 'testing';
-		$scope.formValue2 = 'testing2';
-		$scope.initialValue = 3
 	}
 ```

 To run the components in Chrome, no additional work should be needed.
-For cross-browser support, you may need to pull in the polyfills.
+Cross-browser support was verified against the webpack-dev-server rather than a production bundle, but you may be able to get it to work by pulling in polyfills.
 The quick and easy way to do this is to add the following to your index.html:

 ```
     <script src="https://cdnjs.cloudflare.com/ajax/libs/core-js/2.5.7/core.min.js"></script>